-SC611 Physical Science SC611EN Physical Science Enriched Grade: 9, 10 energy, and motion.
+Physical science is the systematic study of the physical world as it relates to matter, energy, and motion.
 This course will give students a unified understanding of our physical world through inquiry-based laboratory experiences, historical perspectives, and mathematical reasoning.
 Students then explore all possible outcomes, benefits and drawbacks to technology and other scientific advances and make decisions as to the ethics of the issues considering all sides and available research.